WE'RE HERE TO ANSWER YOUR QUESTIONS

 Here are some common ones we frequently get asked (FAQ).
-If you don’t see what you’re looking for CONTACT US and we will be sure to answer all your questions and concerns.
-And if we get a question more than once, we will add it here.
+If you don’t see what you’re looking for CONTACT US .
+And if we get a question more than once, we’ll add it here.
 So ask away!

 What are mock inspections / 3rd party audits and how often should I have my restaurant inspected?

 There is no requirement.
 Depends how often our Clients want them.
 Some do once a month, some every week, and some every three months.
 We recommend monthly inspections.
 Based on experience, we believe that monthly inspections are most beneficial.
 Our inspectors perform a comprehensive review of your food service operation.
 Having our inspectors check your kitchens on a monthly basis, will reduce risk of potential violations, ensure proper equipment maintenance, save on costs by reducing food spoilage and unnecessary fines, promote food safety awareness, increase profits, and take out the element of surprise come DOH inspection time.
 And to show our appreciation, Clients that enroll monthly , get other services included in that price.

 Because things change, employees change, new/different violations occur, its difficult to keep a kitchen violation free without proper guidance and because people/employees get comfortable.
 Monthly mock inspections will KEEP your establishment “Inspection Ready”.

 I have an “A” letter grade, why do I need mock inspections / 3rd party audits?